-Based at Thornhill Dumfriesshire we are one of Scotland's top breeders of cocker spaniel and Cockapoo puppies.
+We are one of Scotland's top breeders of cocker spaniel and Cockapoo puppies and are based at Thornhill, Dumfriesshire.
 We are approximately an hour and a half from Glasgow, and hour from Ayrshire, an hour and 45 mins from Edinburgh and 50 minutes from Carlisle.

 Many of our dogs live the length and breadth of Britain and include Ayrshire and Arran, Glasgow, Edinburgh, Fife and Kinross, Dundee, Aberdeen and as far as London.

 If you would like to join the Boglebrig family please have a look at our puppies page or older dogs page for availability or contact us for further information.

 I have bred cocker spaniels since 1999.
 I purchased two gold girls from a family at Mauchline - my mum actually gave me the money to buy a Rhodesian Ridgeback as she was moving away and wanted me to buy a guard dog - and that was what she expected to come out of the car when I returned - however out came two little gold cocker spaniels instead!!!!
 I dont really know what attracts me to cockers - I've just always loved them - ever since I was a child - I can never envisage not having a cocker spaniel in my life.

 My first two cockers were bred by a dog called Weirdene Winagain - owned by a breeder called Richmond Weir - what I didn't realise at this point was that Richmond was in fact a top breeder and his kennel was known world wide.
 Despite the age gap Richmond and I became friends (not only did he love cockers but he was a farmer also and I was a farmers daughter) he was one of the nicest down to earth approachable breeders I have ever met.